Reloaded-Project/Reloaded-III/docs/Common/Configuration/Config-Schema.md

 In this example, the `SETTING_LOG_LEVEL` setting will only be displayed if both `enable_logging` and `enable_advanced_settings` are set to `true`.

+!!! note "This can be applied to individual settings as well as groups."

 ## Setting Groups

 !!! info "Settings can be organized into collapsible groups for better readability."